ccnyou/openssl-1.0.1e-ios/README.md

 If you only want to include, compile, and link, then only download openssl-1.0.1e-ios-7.0.tar.gz.
 It has everything you need for an Xcode or command line project.
 Untar with `tar xzf` and place the directory in a convenient location. `/usr/local/ssl/ios/` is a good location since it is world readable and write protected.

+Note: while the Crypto++ library is mutli-arch, Xcode cannot currently create iOS 6 mutli-arch apps when the app contains both 32-bit and 64-bit components.
+For example, ARMv7 is 32-bit and ARM64 is 64-bit, so Xcode will not be able to create the fat binary.
+This is an Apple/Xcode limitation, and Apple claims it will be fixed soon.
+For details, see  http://lists.apple.com/archives/xcode-users/2013/Oct/msg00074.html.

 The libraries were configured and compiled without SSLv2, SSLv3, Assembly, Shared Objects, Hardware, and Engines.
 See `build-all-for-ios.sh` for the configure options used.
 Lack of SSLv3 is not hardship because TLSv1 is ubiquitous (https://en.wikipedia.org/wiki/Transport_Layer_Security).

 The two images included in this collection show you how to configure an Xcode project using the files in the tarball.
 The images are provided since you probably have a good idea of what you are doing.